rsafina/troveloc-1.1.0/readme.txt

 GET THE LATEST VERSION:

-We update our templates on a regular basis so to make sure that you have the latest version, always download the template files directly on our website(https://www.styleshout.com/)
+Licensed update of the templates on a regular basis so to check for the latest version, always download the template files directly on their website (https://www.styleshout.com/)

 -------------------------------------------------------------------------------------------------------